 Visitor Visa – If you want to stay longer than three months or you are not from a visa waiver country, you must apply online before your trip.
-This visa is valid for up to nine months stay in New Zealand.
+This visa is valid for up to nine months to stay in New Zealand.

 To read more on visa options related to your country and interest, check out the New Zealand Immigration page.

-Between major cities there are some public buses, however we felt their prices were very high considering the distances.
+Between major cities there are some public buses, however, we felt their prices were very high considering the distances.
 For example, a bus from Wanaka to Queenstown cost $50 NZD for an hour drive.

-There are two major companies in New Zealand, Kiwi Experience and Stray Travel.
-Prices range from $650 NZD for a two-week package to $1200 NZD for a 6 week package.
+There are two major companies in New Zealand, Kiwi Experience, and Stray Travel.
+Prices range from $650 NZD for a two-week package to $1200 NZD for a 6-week package.
 These services gear towards a younger backpacker crowd.